acquia/acquia-sdk-php/README.md

 #### Credential Management

-Save the Acquia Search credentials in a JSON file in to avoid having to make excessive Acquia Network API calls.
+Save the Acquia Search credentials in a JSON file in order to avoid having to make excessive Acquia Network API calls.

 ```php
 $acquiaSearch->asJson('/path/to/acquia_search.json');